kinimodmeyer/tradebyte-sdk-php/README.md

 ## Features

-* the sdk is build that way that it will not consume much memory. this is done by using iterators and xml readers.
+* the sdk is build that way that it not consume much memory and can even process gigabyte of data. this is done by using iterators and xml readers.
 * the following data end-points are implemented
 - [x] order list (filter)
 - [ ] order ack